Group representation constituency: Opposition parties disadvantaged

 The Elections Department (building pictured) is responsible for managing the conduct of elections in Singapore.

 The GRC scheme has also been criticized for raising the bar for the opposition in elections.
 First, opposition parties may find it harder to find competent candidates, including minority candidates, to form teams to contest GRCs.
 Goh Chok Tong has acknowledged that the GRC scheme benefits the PAP as they can put together stronger teams.
 With the GRC system the threshold for votes for the opposition is also increased, and opposition parties have to take a gamble and commit huge proportions of their resources to contest GRCs.
-Each candidate in a GRC is required to deposit a sum equal to 8% of the total allowances payable to an MP in the calendar year preceding the election, rounded to the nearest S$500.
-At the 2011 general election, the deposit was $16,000.
+Each candidate in a GRC is required to deposit a sum equal to 8% of the total allowances payable to an MP in the calendar year preceding the election, rounded to the nearest S$500; for such contests in GRCs, teams paid an amount multiplied by the number of candidates.
 Unsuccessful candidates have their deposits forfeited if they do not receive at least one-eighth of the total number of votes polled in the GRC.
-Critics have noted that the number of walkovers has generally increased since the introduction of GRCs.
-To date, only one opposition party, the Workers' Party, has won GRCs: Aljunied, in the 2011 general election, and Sengkang, in the 2020 general election.
+Critics have noted that the number of walkovers has generally increased since the introduction of GRCs, but the number have been reduced over the years, and oppositions were able to win GRCs beginning in 2011.
+Similarly, while multi-cornered contests are less than frequent, multi-cornered contests appears lesser in GRCs than those of single member constituencies, which only occurred on three different elections: its first instance was the 1992 Marine Parade by-election, where the Marine Parade GRC witnessed a four-way contest.
+The next such occurrence was in 2020, as Pasir Ris-Punggol GRC saw a three-way contest.
+2025 had three GRCs with multi-cornered fights, namely Ang Mo Kio GRC, Sembawang GRC, and Tampines GRC.
+In all of these instances, PAP and one opposition party of more prominence perform better than those of parties of lesser prominence, leaving the latter parties losing their deposits.